bennylut/pkm/docs-builder/src/tasks.rst

 Publish and Install 3rd Party Tasks
 -----------------------------------
 In some cases you may want to create and publish your tasks so that they can be used by other projects.
-You can create a project and add tasks to the pkm_tasks namespace package, this tasks can then be used by other projects that installed your project.
+You can create a project and add tasks to the :package:`pkm_tasks` namespace-package, this tasks can then be used by other projects that installed your project.

 pkm does not allow implicit command attachements by 3rd party tasks.
 Therefore, if your :package:`pkm_tasks` namespace package contains the :package:`commands` subpackage, it will be ignored by the task attachement mechanism.

-For your convinience, the following command creates a tasks project for you:

-..  code-block:: console

-    $ pkm new tasks-project <project-name>

-Add your tasks to the :package:`pkm_tasks`, if published, an installing user can call these tasks with a regular `pkm run` command.